koro-xx/gess-client/README.md

 If Allegro or Ircclient are not found, you can add -DVAR=path when calling cmake, where VAR can be:

 	Alleg_ROOT: path to a dir containing include/allegro5 and lib/liballeg*
-	IRC_CLIENT_INCLUDE_DIR: path to a dir contianing the libircclient headers.
+	IRCCLIENT_INCLUDE_DIR: path to a dir contianing the libircclient headers.
-	IRC_CLIENT_LIBRARY: path to the ircclient library (probably libircclient.so)
+	IRCCLIENT_LIBRARY: path to the ircclient library (probably libircclient.so)

 To build on windows (with cmake and visual studio) from the visual studio developer command prompt do the following, making sure to replace [VARS] by declarations of the form -DVAR=path as explained above pointing to the libraries:

 	cd gess-client
 	mkdir build
 	cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release [VARS] ..